amygao226/CHE-1147/README.md

 # 🫎 CHE1147: Chemical Data Science and Engineering
 **Fall 2025 · University of Toronto**

 Our course combines {Data + Chemistry + Engineering}.
-It is the foundation for CHE1148.
 We’ll explore how **machine learning and data science** can solve real chemical engineering problems with a mix of:
-- Hands-on coding 👩‍💻
-- Real chemical datasets 📊
+- Lectures with chemical examples and datasets 📊
+- Hands-on sessions 👩‍💻
-- Group projects with creativity & impact 💡
+- Group projects 💡

 This repo is where lectures, tutorials, assignments, and project guidelines will live for our course.

+This course is the foundation for CHE1148.

 <!-- ---